 Air pumps are widely used in aquariums to drive filters, air curtains and other equipment.
 To effectively use an air pump, several accessories are useful.
-Those accessories may include a check valve, which should be considered mandatory with all air pumps, as well as airline tubing, gang valves, and pipe valves or t connectors.
+Those accessories may include a check valve, which should be considered mandatory with all air pumps, as well as airline tubing, gang valves, and pipe valves or T-connectors.
 This accessories primer explains how to use them and what to look for when choosing them.

 01 of 04

-Pipe, control, or "T" valves are simply connectors that allow tubing to be connected to various pieces of equipment.
+Pipe, control, or "T" valves are simply connectors that allow the tubing to be connected to various pieces of equipment.
 They can also be used in the event a piece of tubing develops a leak.
 The faulty portion of tubing can be removed and a pipe valve used to connect the two halves of the tubing, thus eliminating the need to replace the entire length of tubing and potentially having to disrupt the tank in the process.
-Pipe valves can also come with a valve lever to turn off or adjust the airflow, although gang valves are typically what is used to adjust the flow rate.
+Pipe valves can also come with a valve lever to turn off or adjust the airflow, although gang valves are typically used to adjust the flow rate.

 02 of 04